jakcal/MyAflam/README.md

 # MyAflam
 ![Build Status](https://camo.githubusercontent.com/cfcaf3a99103d61f387761e5fc445d9ba0203b01/68747470733a2f2f7472617669732d63692e6f72672f6477796c2f657374612e7376673f6272616e63683d6d6173746572)
-A Cross-platform  app that was created by Superapps with flutter for streaming movies, tv shows and anime/manga with Arabic subtitle
+A Cross-platform  app that was created by Superapps and is a part of the YAM project with flutter for streaming movies, tv shows and anime/manga with Arabic subtitle
 ## Screenshots

 | Home screen| Movie/Tv detail| Episode list|